ourendingdays/Exploring-Datasets/README.md

 # Exploring Datasets from kaggle or other open-source directories

+## Commit rules:

+Dataset name: the work done - what to do next / what is needed

 ## Car-Evaluation Dataset

 #### Evaluating the following famous [Car Evaluation Data Set](http://archive.ics.uci.edu/ml/datasets/Car+Evaluation) by Marco Bohavic with following two models.